Diploma of Counselling vs Bachelor of Counselling: which is right for you?

 Salary comparison: Entry-level salaries are broadly similar for both qualifications.
 Diploma graduates typically earn AU$60,000–AU$85,000, while Bachelor graduates may access roles at the higher end of the range (AU$70,000–AU$96,000) in clinical or government settings.
 For a detailed breakdown, see our guide on how much counsellors earn in Australia.

 An honest note: Some employers, particularly in government and clinical settings, specify a Bachelor’s degree.
 However, many community organisations, NDIS providers, EAP services, and private practice settings accept a Diploma with relevant experience.
-In practice, your skills, registration status, and supervised hours often matter more than which qualification you hold.
+In practice, your skills, professional standing, and supervised hours often matter more than which qualification you hold.

-The bottom line: Both pathways lead to professional registration.
-ACA is widely recognised by employers across Australia, and many successful counsellors build their entire career on ACA registration with a Diploma qualification.
-For a full guide to registration pathways, see how to become a counsellor in Australia.
+The bottom line: both pathways lead to professional counselling roles.
+Professional-body membership is widely recognised by employers across Australia, and many successful counsellors build their entire career on a Diploma qualification.
+For a full guide to the pathways, see how to become a counsellor in Australia.

 Who should choose the Diploma?